-All traditional seated courses may be delivered as online, two-way interactive courses or a combination thereof, for the 2020-2021 school year.
-All two-way interactive courses have twoway communication requirements and attendance policies will be enforced.
+All traditional seated courses may be delivered as online, two-way interactive courses or a combination thereof, for the 2021-2022 school year if safety measures need to be elevated or quarantine must occur.
+Families will be notified to pick up chromebooks from the school if two-way interactive learning must occur.
+All two-way interactive courses have two-way communication requirements and attendance policies will be enforced.